matthewsouther/osoberry/src/apply.md

 ### The 2025-2026 application window is now open for incoming Kindergarten-2nd graders.
 Applications for priority enrollment are due by Feb.
 1st, 2025.

+We will have about 3 openings for each grade: Kindergarten, 1st, and 2nd.

 ### We offer rolling admission for open spaces throughout the year.
+We have two openings in the 2024/25 cohort.

 View our 2024/25 school calendar here: [2024/25 School Calendar](<>)